Bchass/BNT162b2-vaccine/README.md

 # BNT162b2-vaccine
 The point of this challenge is to create an algorithm to figure out the mRNA sequence of the BNT162b2-vaccine by replacing the last amnio acid in each codon.
-This is the easy part, RNA folding needs to get integrated somehow for better optimazation.
+This is the easy part, it seems like RNA folding needs to get integrated somehow for better optimazation as brought up in this [PR](https://github.com/berthubert/bnt162b2/pull/3).

 Came across:
 - [Reverse Engineering the source code of the BioNTech/Pfizer SARS-CoV-2 Vaccine](https://berthub.eu/articles/posts/reverse-engineering-source-code-of-the-biontech-pfizer-vaccine/)